Get in Touch

 SEO Blog

 Our agency conducted a research study on the rise of autonomous AI agents – their use cases, usage statistics, strengths, and weaknesses.
-Our original study began on January 14th, 2025 and concluded May 12, 2025, but our team has continued to update this report based on the most current information available to them.
+Our original study began on January 14th, 2025 and we’ve subsequently updated it to include data up through April 2, 2026.

-The study consisted of a survey of more than 6,100 agentic AI users to whom we asked a number of questions over a 3 month period.
+The study consisted of a survey of 8,128 agentic AI users to whom we asked a number of questions over a rolling 3 month period.
 We segmented the data we got back into 7 statistical categories:

 Top Ai Agents By Maus

-We listed and rank-ordered the top agentic AI systems by number of users as of June 2025.
+We listed and rank-ordered the top agentic AI systems by number of users as of Q1 2026.

 Task Completion Rate By Platform